 WebADM HSM implementation supports several hardware modules in failover and load-balanced mode.
-Moreover the addition or removal of a HSM module is hot-plug.
+Moreover, the addition or removal of an HSM module is hot-plug.
 Like with the software encryption, multiple HSM key handles can be used concurrently and the rollout of a new AES hardware master key is supported.

 No low-level drivers are needed as the YubiHSM implements the USB-CDC serial communication class.
 The YubiHSM is intended to operate in conjunction with a host application (WebADM in our case).

 The YubiHSM actually can be configured with any terminal able to use a standard serial protocol.
-The following list contains all we needed to built the example :
+The following list contains all we needed to build the example :